Growth rate of liquidity provider's wealth in G3Ms: Arbitrage-Driven G3M Dynamics

 \subsection{Mispricing and Arbitrage Dynamics}

-To formally analyze how arbitrageurs influence the G3M's behavior, we introduce the concept of \textit{mispricing}.
-Mispricing quantifies the discrepancy between the G3M pool price and the reference market price.
-We'll investigate how this mispricing evolves under both discrete and continuous arbitrage scenarios, building upon the framework in \cite{milionis2022automated,milionis2023automated}.
+To formally analyze how arbitrageurs influence the G3M's behavior, we introduce the concept of \textbf{mispricing}, which quantifies the discrepancy between the G3M pool price and the reference market price.
+We investigate how this mispricing evolves under both discrete and continuous arbitrage scenarios, building upon the framework in \cite{milionis2022automated,milionis2023automated}.